-Founded in 1897, the UNC Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill is a leading pharmacy program at one of the country's premier research universities.
-Our mission is to achieve excellence in sponsored research and progressive pharmaceutical care practice.
-UNC Eshelman School of Pharmacy graduates are universally recognized for their leadership, their level of preparedness upon entering the field, their skills and abilities, and their desire to serve the profession and contribute to their communities.
+Founded in 1897, the UNC Eshelman School of Pharmacy at the University of North Carolina at Chapel Hill is the number one ranked pharmacy program (U.S. News & World Report, 2016) at one of the country's premier research universities.
+Our mission is to transform pharmacy practice, education, and science to drive discovery, improve health, and power economic growth.
+UNC Eshelman School of Pharmacy graduates are universally recognized for their leadership, their level of preparedness upon entering the field, and their desire to serve patients and contribute to the profession.

 |Course Title||Semester Hours||Quarter Hours|